esol-community/rmw_zenoh_pico/README.md

 %
 ```

-the rmw_zenoh_pico package have patch for micro_ros_setup package.
+The rmw_zenoh_pico package have patch for micro_ros_setup package.
-this patch is append any zenoh-pico configration to config diretory on orignal micro_ros_setup package
+This patch is append any zenoh-pico configration to config diretory on orignal micro_ros_setup package

 ### Update dependencies using rosdep